 The risk appetite of Holland Colours is best reflected in our strategic ambition.
-Our main focus is to defend our global market share with products that are close to our original core.
+Our main focus is to defend our global market share in colorant market segments with products that are close to our original core.
 In order to maintain a sustainable base for the long-term profitability of our company, we are also looking for growth.
-We do this in a variety of ways, including the selective extension of our technology base driven by in-house product development and/or third-party partnership.
+We do this in a variety of ways, including the selective extension of our technology base driven by in-house product development and/or third-party partnerships.

 Furthermore, as is clear from the strategy, we will continue to foster business opportunities in adjacent product areas and market segments to apply our extensive color know-how in an effective and profitable manner.

 Our strategy is well focused, stays close to proven technology and product core while also incorporating new market trends.

 Our company culture is an important driver for the successful execution of our strategy.
 Holland Colours is a partly employee-owned company with short, informal reporting lines and a strong focus on diversity.
 Our caring culture makes us effective in bridging the needs of the market with our technological and production capabilities on a global scale and based on a holistic approach: in our company, there is no room for ‘individualistic’ behavior.

 Our divisions are responsible, in close cooperation with the central functions, for maintaining an effective risk and control environment as part of day-to-day operations.

 The directors and controllers of the operating companies have signed a statement concerning compliance with the guidelines and procedures that form the basis for the financial reporting and the internal audit.